Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ***Update***

-~ Since everyone keeps questioning about this beautiful trug/picking basket, i'll spill the tea, I've bought it from [Facebook Marketplace](https://www.facebook.com/marketplace), it was a good bargain!
+~ Since everyone keeps questioning about this beautiful trug/picking basket, I'll spill the tea, I've bought it from [Facebook Marketplace](https://www.facebook.com/marketplace), it was a good bargain!

 Lessons Learned: